FREEQUENTLY ASKED QUESTIONS

 2. Why is the Department proposing to change the current layout of headquarters?

 The Department’s administrative needs have outgrown the current building.
-Headquarters not only is responsible for the day-to-day operations of the Department.
+Headquarters is responsible for the day-to-day operations of the entire Fire Department.
 The Department employs nine persons that serve administrative, EMS and maintenance capacities.
-These persons report to headquarters for work.
+These persons report to headquarters for work each day.

 3. How will the current headquarters change under the proposed project?